Pregnant mum at doctors appointment

 The whooping cough vaccine is offered from 20 weeks but can be given as early as 16 weeks.
 You are advised to have it before you reach 32 weeks pregnant.

 RSV is a virus that causes coughs and colds, but in young babies it can sometimes cause serious lung infections and lead to hospitalisation.
-Like whooping cough, the RSV vaccine is given during pregnancy to offer protection to your newborn baby.
+Like whooping cough, the RSV vaccine is given during pregnancy (UK) to offer protection to your newborn baby.
 The RSV vaccine should be offered at around the time of your 28-week antenatal appointment but can be given at any point up until you go into labour.
 It will provide some protection for your baby until they are around 6 months old.

 Pregnant women are at greater risk of serious complications from the COVID-19 virus, which is why the COVID-19 vaccine is recommended to all pregnant women.
 Severe COVID-19 symptoms put both mother and baby at risk.
 The vaccine can be given at any stage of pregnancy and like the flu vaccine it supports your immune system to prevent serious illness.